-Do vaccines such as the seasonal influenza vaccine COVID-19?
+Do vaccines such as the seasonal influenza vaccine and vaccines against pneumonia protect against COVID-19?

 Although vaccines for other respiratory illnesses do not provide protection against the new coronavirus, it is highly recommended to be vaccinated to protect your health.
 Protecting yourself against influenza, and other respiratory illness, also protects against increases in hospital admissions.